 The company has pre-finished Lori Murphy Beds that tie into any color scheme in beautifully-finished real wood.
 And the makers also offer unfinished Lori Murphy Beds.
-They're crafted from 100 percent cabinet-grade baltic birch plywood that can be painted or stained to the color your heart desires.
+They're crafted from 100 percent cabinet-grade poplar plywood that can be painted or stained to the color your heart desires.

 Plus, no matter if you’re in a 550-square-foot condo or a sprawling mansion, you don’t have to worry about fit.
 The company offers vertical and horizontal orientations that can fit in any space.
 For example, the vertical beds accommodate more traditional sleeping arrangements, while the horizontal beds are best suited for rooms with less square footage and lower ceilings.

 (Don't miss these design tips for making any room feel more spacious!)

 The difference between a traditional Murphy bed and an old-school wall bed is marginal.
 The differences between a Murphy bed and Lori Murphy Bed are clear and significant, so you can rest easy in your choice.